Import Intel into Intel Exchange

 <tag1|tag2|tag3>, <external_reference1|external_reference2|external_reference3>

-Use break or new line as a separator among records.
+Use a break or a new line as a separator among records.
 For example,

 <indicator_value>, <malware_value>, <TLP>, <tag>,... <indicator_value>, <attack_pattern>, <TLP>, <tag1|tag2>,.... <malware_value>, <indicator_value1|indicator_value2>, <tag>,...